 Yacht Charter Sardinia: How To Plan Your Trip

 Planning a yacht charter Sardinia may seem like a daunting task.
-But don’t worry; 212 Yachts are here to make your planning carefree and enjoyable.
+But don’t worry, 212 Yachts are here to make your planning carefree and enjoyable.
 Reach out to one of our expert charter brokers via email or telephone, and let us know your possible plans.
 We would love to know your ideal dates, your preferred port of departure and disembarkation, the number of guests with you, the number of cabins you require, the kind of charter you enjoy (active, relaxed, spontaneous etc) and your approximate weekly budget.

-Based on this information, we will be in a great position to advise the best yachts available to you, the best itinerary for your Sardinian yachting vacation, and to answer any other questions you may have.
-212 Yachts have years of experience with Sardinia yacht charters, ranging from 20 metre yachts for a long weekend, to 70 m super yachts for a month of cruising.
+Based on this information, we will be in a great position to advise the best yachts available to you.
+For the best itinerary for your Sardinian yachting vacation, and to answer any other questions you may have.
+212 Yachts have years of experience with Sardinia yacht charters.
+Ranging from 20 metre yachts for a long weekend, to 70 m superyachts for a month of cruising.

 To begin planning your yacht charter Sardinia, contact our team today.